jonreesman/watch-dog-kafka/README.md

 # watch-dog - Kafka Edition
 The purpose of this project is to scrape twitter, reddit, and various news sources on an hourly basis in order to provide the user with a regular sentiment analysis for their chosen stock/crypto tickers.
-It has an accompanying Next.js based frontend located [here.](https://github.com/jonreesman/watch-dog-next) You can find a live demo of my own instance [here.](https://watch-dog.jonreesman.dev).
+It has an accompanying Next.js based frontend located [here.](https://github.com/jonreesman/watch-dog-next) You can normally find a live demo of my own instance [here.](https://watch-dog.jonreesman.dev).
+However, I am presently out of the country for a prolonged period of time, so I have it temporarily down to save money.

 There is a deprecated React Native version listed [here](https://github.com/jonreesman/watch-dog-react).
 The original, non event-driven approach, is located [here.](https://github.com/jonreesman/watch-dog)